mbellman/access/docs/README.md

 **extends** provides a mechanism for class inheritance in a manner more characteristic of classical object-oriented programming, rather than the popular practice of extending a JavaScript object or a constructor function prototype with additional properties.
 The rules are as follows:

 1. Public members of a directly-extended base class **are** accessible on instances of the derived class and inside its methods via `this`.
-2. Protected members of a directly-extended base class **are** accessible inside methods of the derived class via `this`.
+2. Protected members of a directly-extended base class **are not** accessible on instances of the derived class, but **are** accessible inside methods of the derived class via `this`.
 3. Private members of a directly-extended base class **are not** accessible to either instances or methods of the derived class, though they do exist in memory.
-4. Public and protected members of a directly-extended base class **are** accessible inside methods of the derived class via `this.super` (single-extension) or `this.super.{superclassName}` (multi-extension).
-5. Public static members of a directly-extended base class **are** accessible on a derived class constructor as well as on its instances/inside its methods via `this`.
+4. Public static members of a directly-extended base class **are** accessible on a derived class constructor as well as on its instances and inside its methods via `this`.
 Changing the member value will propagate to the base class and its instances if applicable.
-6. Public members of a non-direct ancestor class **are not** accessible on instances or inside methods of the derived class via `this`.
+5. Public members of a non-direct ancestor class **are not** accessible on instances or inside methods of the derived class via `this`.
-7. Public members of a grandparent class **are** accessible inside instances of the derived class via `this.super` (single-extension) or `this.super.{superclassName}` (multiple-extension).
+6. Public and protected members of a grandparent class **are** accessible inside methods of the derived class via `this.super` (single-extension) or `this.super.{superclassName}` (multiple-extension).
+7. Final members cannot be overriden by derived classes - they will simply retain their final value.

 ### Example
 ```javascript